 There are many varities of Limburgish and no standard written form, although a standard known as Algemein Gesjreve Limburgs (AGL) (Generally Written Limburgish) was developed during the 1990s.
 This was not generally supported.
 The Limburgish Language Council adopted a standard orthography for Limgurgish in 2003 and is using it in dictionaries.
 There is in fact little written in Limburgish.

 Limburgish has been officially recognised by the regional government of Wallonia in Belgium since 1990, and has been recognised as a regional language by the Dutch government since 1997.
-It is not recognised by the Belgian national government of the German government.
+However, it is not recognised by the governments of Belgium or Germany.

 |A a||B b||C c||D d||E e||F f||G g||H h||I i|